-16.11.3 The entire waste entry driveway including area outside the loading dock are to be kept unobstructed and free of any vehicle parking and any other obstructions so it is always freely available for use by the waste delivery trucks.
+7.24 The entire waste entry driveway including area outside the loading dock are to be kept unobstructed and free of any vehicle parking and any other obstructions so it is always freely available for use by the waste delivery trucks.
 The Strata Management are responsible for enforcing this requirement.

-16.12 Emergency Procedures

-16.12.1 Instructions concerning procedures to be adopted in the event of an emergency shall be clearly displayed throughout the development for both public and staff information at all times to the satisfaction of Council.

-16.13 Clothes Drying

-16.13.1 The hanging/drying of clothes on balconies (where visible from a public place) is prohibited.
-A clause is to be included in the Plan of Strata Management prohibiting the drying of clothes on balconies (where visible from a public place).

-16.14 Graffiti Removal
+Graffiti Removal

-16.14.1 Removal of any graffiti, visible from any public road or place, is the responsibility of the property owner/s.
+7.25 Removal of any graffiti, visible from any public road or place, is the responsibility of the property owner/s.
 All graffiti must be removed no later than 48 hours after detection.